 2. Pack Enough Incontinence Supplies for Your Trip

-The second step to take is to start making a list of all the things you need to pack.
-Be sure to write down any and all incontinence products you regularly use, such as adult diapers, disposable underwear, and pads as well as skincare products like wipes to reduce skin irritation from urine or bowel leakage.
+The second step is to start making a list of everything you need to pack.
+Be sure to write down any and all incontinence products you regularly use, such as adult diapers, disposable underwear, pads, and skin care products like wipes to reduce skin irritation from urine or bowel leakage.
 Calculate how many times a day you typically use or change out those products.
 We’d suggest erring on the side of a worst-case scenario so you’ll always have extras on hand rather than a situation where you underestimate your needs and run out.

-Next, calculate the daily number of incontinence supplies by the number of days you plan to be away from home.
-Include all possibilities, including the possibility of delayed flights, road traffic, or a change of plans.
-You don’t want to run out of supplies or have to make an embarrassing trip to a nearby store for unfamiliar incontinence products that might not work for you or be in the size you need.
+Next, calculate the daily number of incontinence supplies by the days you plan to be away from home.
+Include all possibilities, including delayed flights, road traffic, or a change of plans.
+You don’t want to run out of supplies or make an embarrassing trip to a nearby store for unfamiliar incontinence products that might not work for you or be in the size you need.

-We suggest making sure you pack extra changes of underwear and clothes as an additional precaution.
+We suggest packing extra underwear and clothes as a precaution.
 Sometimes, just knowing you have a backup on hand can alleviate some of the common anxieties that come with traveling with urinary incontinence.

 3. Avoid Bladder Irritants and Diuretics While Traveling

-While you’re traveling, you may want to avoid beverages that can irritate your bladder and act as a diuretic.
-For example, caffeine is a common bladder irritant that can make your system flush out extra water.
+While you’re traveling, you may want to avoid beverages that can irritate your bladder and act as diuretics.
+Caffeine is a common bladder irritant that can make your system flush out extra water.
 Alcohol, chocolate, coffee, tea, and caffeinated sodas are all potential culprits you may prefer to avoid.

 4. Get the Right Incontinence Products for Your Needs

-Lastly, make sure you have the proper supplies for your specific needs when you travel with urinary incontinence.
-For instance, if you have minimal urinary leakage, you may only need thin liners or absorbent incontinence pads.
+Lastly, ensure you have the proper supplies for your specific needs when traveling with urinary incontinence.
+For instance, you may only need thin liners or absorbent incontinence pads if you have minimal urinary leakage.
 If you have moderate to severe urinary incontinence, disposable briefs or protective pull-on underwear might be a better option.

-180 Medical’s Incontinence Specialists will respectfully and compassionately listen to your concerns and answer any questions you may have.
-Together, we’ll come up with a customized order of incontinence supplies that’s just right for you!
-With the right products on hand, you’ll be traveling with urinary incontinence in no time!
-Contact us today.
+180 Medical’s Incontinence Specialists will respectfully and compassionately listen to your concerns and answer any questions.
+Together, we’ll create a customized order of incontinence supplies that’s just right for you!
+With the right products, you’ll be traveling with urinary incontinence in no time!